-Inaventa Solar, the only manufacturer of solar collectors currently on the market, has the technology and production methods required to make high-quality solar collectors in heat-resistant polymer materials.
+Inaventa Solar is the only manufacturer of solar collectors currently on the market that has the technology and production methods required to make high-quality solar collectors in heat-resistant polymer materials.
 The use of polymer makes the collectors more cost-effective, while also introducing a greater degree of flexibility and resulting in higher environmental values.

 Most solar collectors are still made out of metals, produced individually and in fixed sizes.
 By switching to polymer materials – trend that has been prominent in sectors such as aerospace and autos in recent years – the production process becomes much more efficient, while also enabling more flexible product design.
 In turn, the products can be offered at lower prices, with a higher degree of customisation.
 Polymer collectors are also more lightweight than their metal counterparts, and are therefore easer to transport and handle at the construction site.